gemrb/gemrb.github.io/Manpage.md

   - **GamepadPointerSpeed**=INT
     Pointer movement speed with gamepads.
 The default is 10.

+  - **GamepadPointerAccel**=INT
+    Pointer movement acceleration factor.
+The default is 103, while 100 means no acceleration.

+  - **GamepadLDeadZone**=INT
+    Gamepad left stick threshold value for registering movement.
+The default is 5000.

+  - **GamepadRDeadZone**=INT
+    Gamepad right stick threshold value for registering movement.
+The default is 5000.

   - **VitaKeepAspectRatio**=(0|1)
     If set to *1*, original aspect ratio is preserved while game area is scaled to native PS Vita resolution.
 It is enabled by default.